Residential Treatment and Day Treatment for Adults with Bipolar Disorder

-Skyland Trail offers residential treatment for bipolar illness as well as a day treatment program for bipolar illness in Atlanta.
+Skyland Trail offers residential treatment for bipolar disorder as well as a day treatment program for bipolar illness in Atlanta.

 As our clients' active symptoms are resolved through medication and psychotherapy, they can focus on developing the skills they need to achieve their goals, whether returning to school or work or enjoying meaningful relationships.

-In addition to applying specialized evidence-based therapies, we provide guidance and support to help clients address their symptoms through proven strategies like routinely getting eight hours of sleep each night, engaging in cardiovascular exercise, improving nutrition, and participating in positive leisure and social activities.
+In addition to applying specialized evidence-based therapies and medication management, we help clients address their symptoms through proven strategies like routinely getting eight hours of sleep each night, engaging in cardiovascular exercise, improving nutrition, and participating in positive leisure and social activities.

 We recognize that your diagnosis is important; it helps us match you with the best evidence-based psychiatric treatment and the best specialized expertise to improve your mental health.
 But we also recognize that you are so much more than a diagnosis.
 Our treatment team will help you discover a path to mental wellness - one that is uniquely your own.

-Medications such as lithium, valproic acid and sometimes atypical antipsychotic medications are essential and effective in controlling the illness.
-While there is no one recipe for success, our psychiatrists are all skilled at developing an effective evidence-based medication strategy for each client, one that improves mood, concentration and energy and prevents manic episodes while minimizing side effects.
+Medications such as lithium, valproic acid and sometimes atypical antipsychotic medications are essential and effective in controlling symptoms of bipolar disorder.
+While there is no one recipe for success, as a top treatment center for bipolar disorder, our psychiatrists are all skilled at developing an effective evidence-based medication strategy for each client, one that improves mood, concentration, and energy; prevents manic episodes; and minimizes side effects.

 Melody's Story